pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 inclui
 todas as comunidadas mineiras, mas apenas as que foram afetadas.

 GABARITO: ERRADA

-Item.
 59. The disasters in mining dams around Brazil have helped the companies to rethink the way they inspect their practices in the state of Minas Gerais.

-Item.
 59. Os desastres em barragens de mineração em todo o Brasil têm ajudado as empresas a repensar a forma como fiscalizam suas práticas no estado de Minas Gerais.